 Classic Cars - What You Should Look For

-James Bond’s 1964 Aston Martin DB5.
-It is the classic car best known for representation in movies and is recognizable across the world of vehicle enthusiasts.
+James Bond’s 1964 Aston Martin DB5 is the classic car best known for representation in movies and is recognizable across the world of vehicle enthusiasts.
 It has left its mark on history.
-The same can be said for the Mercedes’ 1957 300SL Gullwing, a production car that was one of the fastest and most eye-catching vehicles of its time.
+The same can be said for the Mercedes 1957 300SL Gullwing, a production car that was one of the fastest and most eye-catching vehicles of its time.
 Indeed, these types of classic cars are from a bygone era.

 Today, they are auctioned off for millions of dollars and stand as a heritage of a different period.
-However, they are not alone in this mission.
-There are hundreds if not thousands of cars that can be considered classic, with many being far less cumbersome on a bank account to own.
-In fact, some, like Austin’s 1961 Mini Cooper S, fare miniaturized versions of some of their bigger brothers.
+However, they are not alone in representing automotive heritage.
+There are hundreds if not thousands of cars that can be considered classic, with many being far less burdensome on a bank account to own.
+In fact, some, like Austin’s 1961 Mini Cooper S, are miniaturized versions of some of their bigger brothers.
 The Mini has served as an ever-growing symbol of the classic car era, with over 5,000,000 international sales of its iterated versions.

 How Do You Get Your Hands On This Metallic Art?

 When you make that seemingly inevitable decision to invest in a classic car, there are many vital things that you need to keep in mind.
 In particular, there are steps to consider so that you do not wreak havoc on your budget.
 Below is a short list of things to keep an eye out for so that your investment does not come back to bite you:

 - Rust.
 When you buy a classic car, give it a very good inspection for rust.
 You do not want to be investing in something that requires substantial body work to get back into shape.
 If rust is one of the first aspects of the car that are noticeable, you have to ask where it has been, and what effects this has had beyond the surface.